micrology/prsm/doc/help.md

 * holding down the *control* key and dragging shows a selection rectangle - when you release the mouse, all factors in the rectangle are selected.
 * holding down the *option* or ALT key and clicking on the background is a shortcut for adding a new factor
 * holding down the *option* or ALT key and clicking on a factor is a shortcut for adding a link - the pointer will becoem a cross and you can then drag from the factor to another factor to create the link.

+### Copy and paste

+You can copy selected factors to the clipboard and then paste them into either the same map (to duplicate them) or into another map in another browser window or tab.

+To copy, first select the factors that you want copied (a long press on the factors).
+Then hold down the Command or CTRL key and type C.  If you copy more than one factor, all the links that go between the selected factors get copied too.

+If you want to copy these factors and links into a new map, open a new tab in your browser, go to [https://prsm.uk/prism.html](https://prsm.uk/prism.html), click on the map and type Command/CTRL P.  Or to duplicate the factors in the same map, just type Command/CTRL P.

 ### Formatting factors and links